 Effective January 1, 2022, OPERS will discontinue the group plans currently offered to non-Medicare retirees and re-employed retirees.
 Instead, eligible non-Medicare retirees will select an individual medical plan.
 OPERS will provide a subsidy or allowance via an HRA allowance to those retirees who meet health care eligibility requirements.
 Retirees will be able to seek reimbursement for plan premiums and other qualified medical expenses.
-These changes are reflected in the December 31, 2020, measurement date health care valuation.
+These changes are reflected in the December 31, 2021, measurement date health care valuation.

-In order to qualify for postemployment health care coverage, age and service retirees under the traditional pension and combined plans must have twenty or more years of qualifying Ohio service credit.
+In order to qualify for postemployment health care coverage, generally age and service retirees under the traditional pension and combined plans must be at least age sixty with twenty or more years of qualifying Ohio service credit, or thirty years of qualifying service at any age.
 Health care coverage for disability benefit recipients and qualified survivor benefit recipients is available.
 The health care coverage provided by OPERS meets the definition of an Other Post Employment Benefit (OPEB) as described in GASB Statement 75.
 See OPERS' Annual Comprehensive Financial Report referenced below for additional information.
 The Ohio Revised Code permits, but does not require OPERS to provide health care to its eligible benefit recipients.
 Authority to establish and amend health care coverage is provided to the Board in Chapter 145 of the Ohio Revised Code.